jjloomis/ipad-iphone-basics/README.md

 ## About

-iPad\/ iPhone instructions for Journalism, Advertising, and Media Studies students at UW-Milwaukee.
+Instructions for Journalism, Advertising, and Media Studies students at UW-Milwaukee.

 ## Credits